 Why Uni in the USA?
 Who wrote it?

-This guide is written for students by students - most of them British, hence a decidely British slant and lack of reverence.
+This guide is written for students by students - most of them British, hence a decidedly British slant and lack of reverence.
 But the insider intelligence and articles are for students of any nationality who wants to study abroad.

 We've picked top universities in America, Europe, Asia and Australia, and we've set out to find out what they're really like - according to the students themselves.

-The articles on applying and getting in are by one of the most experienced university counselors on the planet, Anthony Nemecek (formerly Director of the Fulbright US-UK Educational Advisory) with updating and additions from the current Fulbright staff.
+The articles on applying and getting in are by one of the most experienced university counselors on the planet, Anthony Nemecek (formerly Director of the Fulbright US-UK Educational Advisory) with help on updating and additions from the current Fulbright staff.

 Our writers either attend or have personally visited every university in this guide (except in rare cases, where noted) and have interviewed loads of other students studying there.